 Gift books are only accepted unconditionally, that is, we reserve the right to determine the disposition of donated materials.
 Because the Science Library has limited staffing resources, we may need your help getting items to the Science Library.
 We are not able to pick up materials that are located off-campus.

 Appraisals: Although we acknowledge the receipt of gifts, the Stanford Libraries are unable to provide donors with appraisals of their gifts.
 Please note that tax laws require donated book collections worth $5,000 or more to be appraised, even if a collection is split and given to more than one library in the same tax year.
 You can find an appraiser on the American Society of Appraisers website.
 Some members of the Antiquarian Booksellers' Association of America in the Northern California Chapter are also qualified to offer appraisals.

 Alternatives: If the Science Library does not need your items, below are some other options for giving them a new home.
 This table summarizes the types of materials each organization is interested in but please consult their websites for more details.

 |Better World Books||OK||OK||OK|

-Chemical Heritage Foundation: The Chemical Heritage Foundation is only independent nonprofit organization in the world preserving the history of chemistry and related molecular sciences and technologies through books, papers, photographs, fine art, and instruments.
-To donate , please contact firstname.lastname@example.org.
+Science History Institute: The Chemical Heritage Foundation is the only independent nonprofit organization in the world preserving the history of chemistry and related molecular sciences and technologies through books, papers, photographs, fine art, and instruments.
+Search their library catalog to see if they already own a title.
+To donate, please contact email@example.com.

 Zubal Books: Offers libraries, researchers, collectors, and avid readers hard-to-find and important books in all fields.
-This bookseller handles individual items, small collections and entire libraries.
+This bookseller handles individual items, small collections, and entire libraries.
 Zubal pays cash and removes all items at their expense (long bound runs only).
-For more details, please see sell your books.
+For more details, please see their Sell Your Books page.